jeffhiltz/blinders/README.md

 Getting the size of the clip correct was tricky, so I put in an option to print only that section of the blinder.
 This way you're able to quickly print a couple sizes to find the right fit.

 I found that printing them standing up worked well.
 My printer doesn't print well without a base, so this way I was able to have a small base.
 Also it's easier to remove supports that are between the clip and the base than between the clip and the shield.

+For pictures and STL files you can go to Thingiverse: https://www.thingiverse.com/thing:2755975